-Rives Junction is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Rives Junction is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Rives Junction is a town of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Rives Junction who work in office and administrative support (15.49%), management occupations (12.19%), and sales jobs (7.83%).

 Rives Junction is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Rives Junction is nearly on par with the US average for all cities of 21.84%: 17.14% of adults 25 and older in Rives Junction have a bachelor's degree or advanced degree.
+The percentage of adults in Rives Junction who are college-educated is close to the national average for all communities of 21.84%: 17.14% of the adults in Rives Junction have a bachelor's degree or advanced degree.

 The per capita income in Rives Junction in 2022 was $36,212, which is upper middle income relative to Michigan and the nation.
 This equates to an annual income of $144,848 for a family of four.
 However, Rives Junction contains both very wealthy and poor people as well.